peter88213/nvhelp-en/source/story_time.rst

 By default, you type date, time, and duration in the corresponding entry fields of the `Section properties <section_view.html#date-time>`__.
-If the predeceding section already has a date and time, you can have *novelibre* generate a start date and time witht the click of a button, so that the action of the section immediately follows the action of the preceding section.
+If the previous section already has a date and time, you can have *novelibre* generate a start date and time witht the click of a button, so that the action of the section immediately follows the action of the prvious section.
 If the subsequent section has a date and time, you can have *novelibre* automatically generate a duration so that the subsequent section follows on seamlessly from the current one.